It is illegal to discriminate based on protected characteristics

 -

-work with Internal Reporting Channels – Most organizations have grievance procedures or diversity‑inclusion officers.
+make use of Internal Reporting Channels – Most organizations have grievance procedures or diversity‑inclusion officers.
 While some employees fear retaliation, many jurisdictions now provide whistle‑blower protections that shield complainants from adverse employment actions.

 -